Any questions? Call 610-492-9191

 The Township/County real estate tax bill does NOT have an installment plan and must be paid in one lump sum.

-The Whitpain Township Tax Collection Office does not collect earned income tax.
+The Whitpain Township Tax Collection Office does not collect earned income tax OR local services tax.
 Berkheimer collects this tax on behalf of the township and school district.
 All Whitpain Township residents with earned income must submit a Berkheimer Tax Return by April 15th each year.
-To learn more, call 610-599-3139 or click here.
+To learn more, call 610-599-3139 or click here for Berkheimer's website.
+You can submit taxes online or download a printable form here.
+The PSD Code for Whitpain is 462203.

 Does Whitpain Township have any business taxes?